huuphuoc1396/android-nimble-surveys/README.md

 - Paging Compose sample: https://github.com/mohammadjoumani/paging_movie_app_jetpack_compose
 - Android UI State Delegate: https://github.com/Ilinich/Android-UIState-Delegate

 _In a short time, maybe there will be some issues or bugs in the project.
-So, I would be happy if you review this project, and hope to receive your feedbacks to improve it better._
+So, I would be happy if you review this project, and hope to receive your feedback to improve it better._